Modelling of a cyclist's power for time trials on a velodrome: Acknowledgements

 \section{Acknowledgements}

-We wish to acknowledge Mehdi Kordi, for information on the track geometry and for measurements, used in Section~\ref{sec:Formulation}; Elena Patarini, for her graphic support; Roberto Lauciello, for his artistic contribution; Favero Electronics for inspiring this study by their technological advances of power meters. \begin{appendix}
+We wish to acknowledge Mehdi Kordi, for information on track geometry and for measurements, used in Section~\ref{sec:Formulation} and Appendix~\ref{app:EmpAd}; Elena Patarini, for her graphic support; David Dalton, for his editorial work; Roberto Lauciello, for his artistic contributions; Daniel Bigham, for fruitful information and discussions; Francesco Sirio Basilico of Favero Electronics, for supporting our study with power meters with their technological advances, notably, IAV (Instantaneous Angular Velocity) Power, discussed by \citet[Appendix~A]{DanekEtAl2021}.
+Following power-meter information from the latest\,---\,at the time of this article\,---\,successful Hour Record, we pursue the collaboration with Andrea Olivotto of Favero Electronics to enhance the agreement between the model and measurements since, inevitably, both are subject to inaccuracies and errors. \begin{appendix}